Invoice Data Capture:

 Integration in the context of invoice data capture refers to the seamless connection of the data capture system with other enterprise systems, such as accounting software, Enterprise Resource Planning (ERP) systems, and document management systems.

-Effective integration ensures that the captured invoice data is automatically transferred to these systems for further processing and record-keeping.
-This eliminates the need for manual data entry, reduces the likelihood of errors, and ensures real-time updating of financial records.
+Effective integration ensures captured invoice data is automatically transferred to these systems for processing and record-keeping.
+This eliminates manual entry, reduces errors, and ensures real-time updates - which is especially important when using online invoice software or an automated invoice processing cloud service.

 Integration is essential for creating a cohesive and efficient invoicing process that supports accurate financial reporting and decision-making.